ExpressGateway/express-gateway.io/docs/faq.md

 Express Gateway config files are easy to modify and maintain as flat files in the `/config` directory.

+### Can I use environment variables in config files?

+Yes, you can!
+We have borrowed the same syntax that `docker-compose.yml` files are using.
+Check out the relative [documentation section][config-env-variables] for further informations.

 ### How can I add authentication to a microservice/API?

 Express Gateway has many authentication and authorization policies: